Marzogh/SPIMemory/README.md

 # SPIFlash
-### Arduino library for Winbond Flash W25Q80BV
+### Arduino library for Winbond Flash Memory Chips
-<sup> Download the latest stable release (v1.2.1) from <a href = "https://github.com/Marzogh/SPIFlash/releases/tag/v1.2.1">here</a>.
+<sup> Download the latest stable release (v1.3.0) from <a href = "https://github.com/Marzogh/SPIFlash/releases/tag/v1.3.0">here</a>.
 Please report any bugs in issues.</sup>

-This library is for the W25Q80BV serial flash memory chip.
+This library is for a the Winbond serial flash memory chips.
 In its current form it enables reading and writing bytes from and to various locations; reading and writing pages of bytes; continous reading/writing of data from/to arrays of bytes; sector, block and chip erase; and powering down for low power operation.

-- The W25Q80BV has a capacity of 64 Mbits (1 Megabyte) which consists of 4096 pages of 256 bytes each.
-- Its memory registers are arranged in 16 blocks of 64KB each
-- Byte addresses are 24 bit and range from 0x00000 to 0xFFFFF (00000 to 1048575 - decimal)
+- For details of the Winbond Flash chips compatible with this library please refer to the Excel spreadsheet in the Extras folder.

 #### Installation
 - Click on the 'Download zip' button to the right.